Malibu Bound FAQs Checklist

 New Student Bios are an important way for School of Public Policy faculty and staff to get to know you so we can welcome you to campus and Malibu.
 Faculty also use these bios are a way to determine whether you would be a good graduate or research assistant for them.
 Submit your New Student Bio in advance of Orientation starting.

-Stay tuned for instructions and details to register for courses.
 Remember that, unless otherwise informed, all incoming students must enroll in the first-term James Q. Wilson core curriculum as well as MPP 608: Professional Development.
-Registration instructions will also be posted here when available.
+View the registration instructions.

 Your Pre-Orientation Packet provides useful information to make your transitions to the School of Public Policy easier.
 It will arrive via email as we draw closer to the start of New Student Orientation.
 It is a lot of information, so if you have any questions, please contact the Office of Program Services & Admissions directly at email@example.com or 310.506.7493.